-New Creative Writing Prompts for Tweens— Help your students understand the importance and value of their own ideas with these creative writing prompts for tweens.
+Journaling and Creative Writing Prompts for Tweens— Help your students understand the importance and value of their own ideas with these excellent prompts for tweens.
+Oh yeah!

-These 59 new creative writing prompts — and journal prompts — play somewhere in the boundary between childhood and the teenage years.
-Tweens will think about important issues like bullying and acceptance in the classroom and American celebrity culture—issues that give them the chance to reflect and examine their own beliefs.
-However, they’ll also get to indulge in lighthearted and fun questions about first crushes and hanging out with friends.
+With this list of creative writing prompts for tweens, young writers will think about important issues like bullying and acceptance in the classroom and American celebrity culture—issues that give them the chance to reflect and examine their own beliefs.

 - Would you rather be rich or famous?